A couple of interesting variations on a theme around “life is too short” for entrepreneurs.

 Barry Moltz in “You Need To Be A Little Crazy”

-You don’t meet too many low energy entrepreneurs.
+You don’t meet too many low energy entrepreneurs who are successful.

 “The master in the art of living makes little distinction between his work and play, his labor and his leisure, his mind and his body, his information and his recreation, his love and his religion.
 He hardly knows which is which.
 He simply pursues his vision of excellence at whatever he does, leaving others to decide whether he is working or playing.
 To him he’s always doing both.”